 Most of these oceanfront campsites on this list are in high demand year-round, reserved on a first-come, first-served basis.
 Online reservations can be made up to a year in advance in some cases, and if your desired dates aren’t available, keep checking back as newly available dates are released in blocks one month at a time.

-Sipe recommends booking a midweek, off-peak-season visit to give you more flexibility, and points out that the fall is a great time to visit the state’s coastal campgrounds because the summer crowds have dwindled and the weather is still inviting.
+Book a midweek, off-peak-season visit for the most flexibility—and keep in mind that autumn is a great time to visit the state’s coastal campgrounds because the summer crowds have dwindled and the weather is still inviting.
 Still, be prepared for unpredictable temperatures any time of year, in terms of both camping equipment and clothing.
 The coastal regions can get chilly fog and/or high winds—especially north of Santa Cruz—which can burn off or die down for a beautiful, warm day.

 Dogs (on leashes) are permitted at most parks, but you’ll want to consult the campground website before making a reservation.
 Also, note that many of these campgrounds are on protected land, so be aware of site-specific rules and regulations designed to preserve the land and native wildlife.

 Below are eight coastal camping spots, listed south to north, where you can sleep on or next to some of California’s best beaches.

 This beach campground in North San Diego County will delight both surfers and foodies.
 The beach itself is a magnet for surfers from March through November, but is blissful during winter months, too.
 Take a few lessons at the on-site Eli Howard Surf School or just catch the sunset from the west side of the campground.
 You’re walking distance from the town center of Cardiff-by-the-Sea, home to an amazing deli counter at grocery store Seaside Market (try the Burgundy Pepper Tri Tip) and the sweets of VG Donut & Bakery. (more on beach camping in Cardiff-by-the-Sea)